 - First, we highly discourage buying a pet from an unknown source, especially someone in a different state or country.
 If you (or someone you trust) can't go to their house, meet them, and see the pet for yourself, you're already taking a risk.

-- Remember, just because someone has a picture of a pet, that doesn't mean it's real.
-Often pet scammers just find a photo online and pass it off as their own.
-Pet scammers do not actually have any pets in their possession, so anything they say about a puppy being stuck at the airport or being in danger is simply not true.
+- Remember, just because someone has a picture of a pet doesn't mean it's real.
+Often pet scammers find a photo online and pass it off as their own.
+Consider performing a reverse image search with the picture of the pet.
+If the same picture appears on multiple or stock image websites, immediately cut off communication with the seller.
+There is no pet.

 "These scammers are criminals.
-Their goal is to take your money… They use the names of legitimate pet shippers.
+Their goal is to take your money.
+They use the names of legitimate pet shippers.
 They pirate websites and illegally use logos of other companies.
 If you see an offer that is too good to be true, it probably is.
 It probably is a scam!" - The International Pet & Animal Transportation Association (IPATA)

 Here are some names of fraudulent companies and email addresses we have identified:

-- Safe Pet Relocators, Tel: +1 (409) 237‐3585
+- UnitedAirPets.com, Tel: +1 (409) 263‐2714